slowbreathing/slowbreathing.github.io/_posts/2019-04-01-introduction.md

     width="110%"
 %}

-For most part the above figure should clarify the use of registers in x86.
-Since the basic idea is clear, the same can be extended for higher level languages.
+For the most part, the above figure should clarify the use of registers in x86.
+Since the basic idea is clear, the same can be extended for higher-level languages.

 ### Extending the general idea of registers to higher level languages(Java)
 {% highlight Java %}